 What does the top BP number mean?

-The top number is your systolic blood pressure, which is measuring the amount of pressure your blood is exerting against your artery walls when your heart beats.
+The top number is your systolic BP, which is measuring the amount of pressure your blood is exerting against your artery walls when your heart beats.

 What does the bottom BP number mean?

-The bottom number is your diastolic blood pressure, which is measuring how much pressure your blood is exerting against your artery walls while the heart is resting between beats.
+The bottom number is your diastolic BP, which is measuring how much pressure your blood is exerting against your artery walls while the heart is resting between beats.

 What are the different levels of blood pressure?